-I tested Visible for 30 days to try out the service myself.
-I’ve also compared it to more than 70 different phone plans to see how it measures up.
+For this Visible review, I tested Visible for 30 days to try out the service myself.
+I’ve also compared its plans to more than 70 other phone plans to see how Visible measures up.

-In this article, I’ll take a close look at Visible’s plan and pricing, how to get started and what to expect from Visible’s service.
+In this article, I’ll take a close look at Visible’s plans and pricing.
+I’ll also fill you in on how to get started and what to expect from Visible’s service.

 What To Know Before Signing Up for Visible